 The biggest component that plays into a grinder’s flexibility is how wide of a range it can grind consistently within.
 I have a variety of grinders and most specialize in one specific area; it is either great for espresso and not great for filter brews or visa versa.
 I haven’t found that to be the case with the Niche Zero.
 While the settings dial is a bit more geared towards finer grind sizes, it can easily go much coarser and creates a consistent grind through Chemex and cold brew coarseness.
 This gives you immense flexibility and means you could easily only have the Niche Zero and still be able to grind coffee for any brew method you want—something that can’t be said for most other consumer-level grinders.

+THe big question at the end of any review is “Is it worth it?”
+Is the Niche Zero grinder worth it?
 There is no doubt that a Niche Zero is an expensive grinder—likely one of the most expensive consumer grinder available.
-If you can stomach the high price tag though, you won’t regret purchasing this grinder.
+If you can afford the high price tag though, you won’t regret purchasing this grinder.
 It is the most consistent grinder I’ve ever owned and has quickly become the one I use every morning.
 It’s a beautiful, high-quality piece of coffee equipment you’ll be proud to have as part of your coffee collection.